jlstern3/wild_again/README.md

 <h2>Be a conscious consumer.</h2>

 <p>Your decisions impact yourself, your community, and the Earth -- which is exactly why Wild Again was created!
-This app helps users live more sustainably by providing information and resources to reduce waste and choose reusable, plastic-free, ethically-produced products, preferrably from local businesses. </p>
+This app helps users live more sustainably by providing information and resources to reduce waste and choose reusable, plastic-free, ethically-produced products from local businesses. </p>

 <h3>Features of this app: </h3>
 <ul>